LearnWeb3DAO/MEV-Theory/README.md

 Sandwich Attack bots became so rampant with the rise of MEV and Flashbots that special decentralized exchanges had to be made with functionality to prevent exactly this.
 For example, `mistX` is a DEX that itself submits all trade transactions through Flashbots, thereby bypassing the mempool entirely, which means other Searchers cannot sandwich attack trades happening on `mistX`, though the miner itself still can.

-Sandwich Attacks are also a big reason why privacy focused L2's and private trades are a hot topic, as if it is not possible for a Searcher of miner to know who's address is trading what and how much of it, they cannot sandwich that trade.
+Sandwich Attacks are also a big reason why privacy focused L2's and private trades are a hot topic, as if it is not possible for a Searcher or miner to know who's address is trading what and how much of it, they cannot sandwich that trade.

 ### Recovering funds from compromised accounts
 Let's look at a use case of Flashbots that is in fact a net positive, and doesn't hurt other legitimate users in the process unlike Sandwich Attacks.